ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The name of the policy.
 Required.

 `--decision`
 :   Defines the action Access takes if the policy matches the user.
-Valid values is `non_identity`.
+Valid value is `non_identity`.
 Required.

 `--include`
 :   The included rule of the policy.
 Valid values are `certificate` and `common_name`.
 Required.